irvin12/miniproto/README.md

 MiniProtoCppLib is a c++ project created by vs2013. <br>
 you can build it without any third-party libraries to make 'libminiproto.lib' file. <br>
 MiniProtoCppTest is an Eg. project created by vs2013. <br>
-it is show you how to use zhe lib and cpp message codes in your project. <br>
+it is show you how to use the lib and cpp message codes in your project. <br>

 MiniProtoCSharpDll is a c# project created by vs2013. <br>
 you can build it to make 'dllminiproto.dll' file. <br>
 MiniProtoCSharpTest is an Eg. project created by vs2013. <br>
-it is show you how to use zhe dll and c# message codes in your project. <br>
+it is show you how to use the dll and c# message codes in your project. <br>

 MiniProtoJavaJar is a java project created by myeclipse. <br>
 you can export from it to get a 'miniproto.jar' file. <br>
 MiniProtoJavaTest is an Eg. project created by myeclipse. <br>
-it is show you how to use zhe jar and java message codes in your project. <br>
+it is show you how to use the jar and java message codes in your project. <br>